-Fundamental to the success of Tundra is its partnerships with leading technology companies, including IBM, Intel and Motorola.
+Fundamental to the success of Tundra is its partnerships with leading technology companies, including IBM, Intel, and Freescale.
 As a result of these alliances, Tundra devices complement our partners' products, and greatly influence the design of customers' architecture.
 Customers are changing their designs to incorporate Tundra products.
-This is evidence of Tundra's commitment to be a significant part of its customers' success.
+This is evidence of our commitment to be a significant part of its customers' success.